PrismLauncher/PrismLauncher/libraries/README.md

 Simple Java tool that prints the JVM details - version and platform bitness.

 Do what you want with it.
 It is so trivial that noone cares.

+## Katabasis
+Oauth2 library customized for Microsoft authentication.

+This is a fork of the [O2 library](https://github.com/pipacs/o2).

+MIT licensed.

 ## launcher
 Java launcher part for Minecraft.